-Cell phone reception is not reliable at all sites so radios are provided.
+Although cell phone reception has improved in many areas, it is not reliable at all sites, so radios are provided.
 Volunteers are encouraged to carry their personal cell phone as well as a radio.
 Program communication devices are provided for safety and official use only.